suhanii2310/Lab-Reports-CSE15L/Week5.md

 ## Command 1 (grep -l)

--This command line option of grep is used to search for a specific pattern in a set of files and diplays only the names of files that match the search patter.
+- This command line option of grep is used to search for a specific pattern in a set of files and diplays only the names of files that match the search patter.
--We can explain this we can use the following examples -In example 1, we search for "Taj Mahal" and it displays all the files that conatin this string.
+- We can explain this we can use the following examples
+- In example 1, we search for "Taj Mahal" and it displays all the files that conatin this string.
--Similarly in example 2, when we search for the string "Pisa", the command searches for all the files containing the string "Pisa" and prints all the files.
+- Similarly in example 2, when we search for the string "Pisa", the command searches for all the files containing the string "Pisa" and prints all the files.

 Example 1
 ```